CBD Isolate vs Full Spectrum CBD: Differences & Benefits

 The most popular of them all at the moment is cannabidiol oil, or more commonly known as CBD oil.
-With so many new and different CBD oil products available, the choice of which one to go with can be difficult and confusing.
-With terms like whole plant extract, full spectrum, broad spectrum and isolate.
-This article will break down the difference between two terms you’ll commonly see, full spectrum CBD oil and CBD oil isolate, in order to help make your decisions easier.
+With so many new and different CBD oils available, the choice of which one to go with can be difficult and confusing.
+With terms like whole plant extract, full-spectrum, broad-spectrum, and isolate.
+This article will break down the difference between two terms you’ll commonly see, full-spectrum CBD oil and CBD oil isolate, in order to help make your decisions easier.

 The cannabis plant contains hundreds of different phytochemicals including cannabinoids, terpenes, and other compounds.
-Full spectrum CBD or hemp oil generally refers to products that not only contain CBD but contain the other plant molecules as well.
+Full-spectrum CBD or hemp oil generally refers to products that not only contain CBD but contain other plant molecules as well.
 This version of CBD oil is minimally refined, leaving most of the cannabinoids and terpenes intact and in the oil.

 Full spectrum, sometimes also called “whole plant,” means the full plant extract is included.
 Full spectrum provides more of the plant’s molecules in ratios and amounts that nature intended.

 While there is still more research to be done, there are indications that show cannabinoids and terpenes work together to influence each other.
 This synergistic effect is called the entourage effect and has seen CBD work with THC to reduce the effects of a high and CBD to influence one’s own cannabinoid receptors.

 Cannabidiol alone has been the subject of a lot of research as it stands out from the rest with what seems to be the widest therapeutic value.

 CBD isolate products are generally labeled as being 99 percent or more pure CBD depending on the form they come in.
 As the name suggests, these products have been isolated down to just the CBD molecule.
 They have no other active ingredient and just aim to deliver therapeutic doses of CBD, isolated from the other cannabinoids and terpenes.